JanSiero/SuiteCRM_Captcha/README.md

 SuiteCRM has a ReCaptcha implementation for the password reset mechanism.

-This module verifies captchas agains the local captcha library securimage and enforeces a captcha check enabled at login.
+This module verifies captchas agains the local captcha library securimage and also enforces a captcha check at login.

 ## Installing the module